-GMAC (the organization that makes the GMAT) launched the Executive Assessment (EA) in 2016 as a “readiness assessment” for certain kinds of specialized business masters programs.
+The Graduate Management Admission Council (GMAC, makers of the GMAT) launched a new exam in 2016: the Executive Assessment, a “readiness assessment” for certain kinds of specialized business masters programs.
 Initially, the test targeted Executive MBA (EMBA) programs, but now it’s used for many regular MBA programs and specialized degrees (e.g., Master’s of Finance or Data Analytics).
-For those who have the choice, the EA is the best option in almost all cases—and we’ll talk about why.
+If you have the option to take the EA, that’s almost always the way to go—and we’ll talk about why in this post.

 What is a readiness assessment?

 You may have heard that most EMBA programs are saying they want to see a score of 150+ and most other programs that accept the EA are saying they want to see a 155+.
 (The official scoring scale is 100 to 200.)
-People have complained to me that they can’t find more precise information, such as average scores for each school or percentiles for specific scores, but such averages and percentiles haven’t been released—on purpose.
+I’ve heard lots of people complain that they can’t find information such as average scores for each school, but schools generally aren’t publishing the same information that they do for the GMAT and GRE—on purpose.
+Nor does GMAC release percentiles associated with your scores.

-The EA is very deliberately not the typical type of standardized test that we’re all used to.
-You don’t have to get a crazy high score in order to be competitive at the top schools.
-Instead, the EA is used as more of a threshold indicator: Anyone who scores above that school’s threshold is fine.
-(At least, as far as the test is concerned.
-Obviously, the rest of your application has to be solid!)
+The EA is not the usual standardized test that we’re all used to.
+You don’t have to earn a ridiculously high score in order to be a strong candidate at your desired schools.
+Rather, the EA is used as a sort of threshold indicator: If you score above a school’s threshold, they know you’re prepared for the academic rigor of the program.
+(Of course, in order to be admitted, the rest of your application also has to impress them.)

-*A percentile is essentially a ranking measure: If you score in the 50th percentile on the GMAT, for example, then you scored better than 50% of the people who’ve taken the GMAT in the past 3 years.
-For the EA, GMAC has released one official percentile ranking: A score of 150 is about the 50th percentile.
+*A percentile is essentially a ranking measure: If you score in the 60th percentile, for example, on a test, then you scored better than 60% of the people who’ve taken that test in a certain timeframe.
+(That timeframe is 3 years in the case of the GMAT.)
+For the EA, I’ve seen GMAC release one official percentile ranking: A score of 150 is about the 50th percentile.
+(I’ve also heard people report seeing a certain percentile added to their school application once they enter their scores into that application.
+But you really don’t need to worry about percentiles.
+Ask your desired schools what scores they want to see and work towards those scores.)

 So how does the EA work?

-The exam takes 1.5 hours, which is about half the time of either the GMAT or the GRE.
+The EA is only 1.5 hours long—about half the time of the GMAT or GRE.

 Integrated Reasoning (12 problems, 30 minutes)